SaltySalmonSimon/Eco-hunter-hackathon/README.md

 ![Gemini AI](https://img.shields.io/badge/Google_Gemini-8E75B2?style=for-the-badge&logo=google&logoColor=white)

 ## 📖 Project Overview
-**WildLens** is a gamified, AI-powered mobile application designed to reconnect people with local biodiversity.
+**EcoHunter** is a gamified, AI-powered mobile application designed to reconnect people with local biodiversity.
 By transforming the outdoors into a real-world "Eco-Dex," users are encouraged to explore their environment, photograph local wildlife, and dynamically learn about the ecosystems around them.

 ### ✨ Key Features
 * 📸 **AI Species Identification:** Uses Google's Gemini 2.5 Flash multimodal AI to analyze photos and identify species in real-time.